 When someone says artificial intelligence, visions of a robot uprising might spring to mind.
 But modern AI isn't just following in science fiction's footsteps but rather developing into spaces we might not have predicted.
 Take HR Tech, for example, one of the biggest HR conferences of the entire year.
-Generally held in Las Vegas in September, the 2018 version was dominated largely by one theme: AI.
+Generally held in Las Vegas in September, the recent version was dominated largely by one theme: AI.
 There were over 350 vendors, and it seemed like every booth used AI in their marketing, mentioned AI if you visited the booth, and had a tool that used AI as part of its technology.
 AI was everywhere and it sounds like that trend is here to stay.
 In fact, it will likely continue to get even more pervasive in the world of human resources and hiring best practices.

 So that begs the question: what really are the applications of AI from a talent management perspective?
 And should we all be running out to adopt them?

 There's actually a good deal of confusion about what AI is and where it came from within the market.
 Short answer: AI makes use of computer science to replicate or perform actions that previously required human intelligence to carry out.
 And it's not a new concept.
 AI actually debuted at a conference at Dartmouth University in 1956.
 Yep, 11 years after the end of WW2, AI was on the scene.
 At the time, there was a lot of optimism of it.
 Some people at the conference believed that AI powered machines would be doing the work of humans by the mid-1970s.
 Of course, as we know that didn’t happen -- what happened instead was that funding dried up and a period called “The AI Winter” began.
 That ostensibly lasted into the 2000s, when IBM’s Watson peaked a lot of interest in artificial intelligence again.